FEED

 have made more sense here, but if you use the actual title of the

-movie youre ripping off, people notice. |
+movie you're ripping off, people notice.

-Theres a little bit of scientific basis in the concept of time
+There's a little bit of scientific basis in the concept of time

-never go back to a time before your time machine was built. |
+travel (in other words, it just might be physically possible).
+But even that bare possibility states that you could never go back to a time before your time machine was built.

 This is a movie about a glittery high tech future and there's a lot

 of cool tech toys displayed.
-That's why by comparison the ridiculously
+That's why, by comparison, the ridiculously

 low-tech method of telling human from robot by using a heart-ripper-outer

-machine just seems stupid.
 He's a duplicate right down to his DNA?

 To every atom in every DNA molecule?
-I don't think so.
-Nanotechnology

-next 20 years or so) has been picked up by lots of sci-fi screenwriters
+(which will absolutely change the world in the next 20 years or so) has been picked up by lots of sci-fi screenwriters as a magical plot device that they clearly don't understand.
+This is not how it works.

-The movie does mention that the drugs (from “lot 6” that starts it all to the new and improved “Lot 23” in use twenty years later) work by activating genes on a specific chromosome and there is lots of work like that being done today, so kudos to the writer for reading a little science news before starting this job.
-Kudos. |
+The movie does mention that the drugs (from "lot 6" that starts it all to the new and improved "Lot 23" in use twenty years later) work by activating genes on a specific chromosome and there is lots of work like that being done today, so kudos to the writer for reading a little science news before starting this job.
+Kudos.

-you invoke magic, which the moviemakers do not) that an animal
+First, and foremost, there's just no way (unless you invoke magic, which the moviemakers do not) that an animal bigger than an elephant can fly by flapping its wings

-spare you the equations but trust me.
+*.
+I'll spare you the equations but trust me.
 The wings would have to be

 many times bigger than pictured in this movie, which makes the muscle